 Self care is important not only in our personal lives, but professional, as well.
 The pressure is on for wedding photographers — it’s their job to capture all of the best moments during what is potentially the biggest day in a couple’s life.
 And, in a typical wedding season, one photographer could shoot as many as 50 weddings per year!

 Just because you’re keeping (extremely) busy doesn’t mean you need to burn the candle at both ends.
-We’ve compiled a few tips for self-care during a hectic wedding season:
+We’ve compiled a few self care tips for wedding photographers to help you out.

 You’re working 8-12 hours without a real break – it’s important that you refuel!
 If you haven’t already, put a stipulation in your contract that you’re required to have a meal set aside.
 Even if food is promised, bring something that can hold up (like a peanut butter & jelly sandwich), healthy snacks, and two bottles of water.
 Sometimes, you’re the absolute last person to be served and nothing good can become of you getting “hangry.”

 Another trick: tuck some silverware into your bag, just in case the only available silverware is sitting on the tables for the guests!

 If you’re carrying around two cameras plus flashes plus other equipment, you’re bound to fall victim to back pain.
 But it doesn’t have to be that way!
 Try a harness system, or a waist belt system – really anything that will distribute the weight and get it off your neck & shoulders.

 It’s also important to take a few moments to stretch periodically throughout the day.
 If there's a lull in activity, take advantage of the opportunity to sit down and regroup.
 Even getting your camera's weight off your body for a few minutes can alleviate any future pain.

 Watch the weather.